 One or both breasts may produce a nipple discharge, either spontaneously or when you squeeze your nipples or breasts.
-A nipple discharge may look milky, or it may be clear, yellow, green, brown or bloody.
-Nonmilk discharge comes out of your breasts through the same nipple openings that carry milk.
+Nipple discharge may look milky, clear, yellow, green, brown or bloody.
+Discharge that isn't milk comes out of your nipple through the same ducts that carry milk.
+The discharge can involve a single duct or multiple ducts.
 The consistency of nipple discharge can vary — it may be thick and sticky or thin and watery.

 Mayo Clinic does not endorse companies or products.
 Advertising revenue supports our not-for-profit mission.

 Check out these best-sellers and special offers on books and newsletters from Mayo Clinic Press.